HaraldPurnell/InsuCalc/README.md

 # InsuCalc

-This application is an academic project created for a third year project course module.
+InsuCalc is an academic project created for a third year project course module.

 ## Overview